khairied/Qata_FIFA_World_Cup_22/README.md

 # Tracking the Global Pulse: The First Multilingual Twitter Dataset from the FIFA World Cup
 🎉Welcome to the **Qatar 2022 World Cup Twitter Dataset** companion notebook! 🎉
-🚀 Qatar 2022 World Cup Twitter Dataset: Query Examples &amp; Full Codebook Welcome to the Qatar 2022 World Cup Twitter Dataset companion notebook!

-This notebook "fifa-wc-qatar22-examples-of-queries.ipynb" is designed to help researchers and practitioners **understand, explore, and query** the dataset efficiently.
+The notebook "fifa-wc-qatar22-examples-of-queries.ipynb" is designed to help researchers and practitioners **understand, explore, and query** the dataset efficiently.
 It includes:

 ✅ Clear **variable definitions**
 ✅ Example **real-world queries**